aws/aws-sdk-js/README.md

 **Note**: The [version 3.x](https://github.com/aws/aws-sdk-js-v3) of the AWS SDK for JavaScript is generally available.
 For more information see the [Developer Guide](https://docs.aws.amazon.com/sdk-for-javascript/v3/developer-guide/) or [API Reference](https://docs.aws.amazon.com/AWSJavaScriptSDK/v3/latest/index.html).

-The official AWS SDK for JavaScript, available for browsers and mobile devices, or Node.js backends

 For release notes, see the [CHANGELOG](https://github.com/aws/aws-sdk-js/blob/master/CHANGELOG.md).
 Prior to v2.4.8, release notes can be found at https://aws.amazon.com/releasenotes/?tag=releasenotes%23keywords%23javascript

 If you are upgrading from 1.x to 2.0 of the SDK, please see the